rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And they asked him, Teacher, when will these things be, and what will be the sign when these things are about to take place? ^2107

 And he said, See that you are not led astray.
-For many will come in my name, saying, I am he! and, The time is at hand!
+For many will come in my name, saying, 'I am he!' and, 'The time is at hand!'
 Do not go after them. ^2108

 And when you hear of wars and tumults, do not be terrified, for these things must first take place, but the end will not be at once. ^2109